 I started my approach, my steps slower, quieter.
 Mina was beyond that door.
 She had to be, as it was the only room I hadn’t checked.

 The metal doorknob was cold to the touch.
 I started to turn it when I heard a click.
 Not from behind the door, but the kitchen.

 Before I could investigate, two young men stumbled into the hallway carrying a bucket of cleaning supplies and a long black bag that resembled the type people used when traveling with skis or other unwieldly items.

 They looked more shocked to see me than I did to see them.
 The one carrying the bucket dropped it, stumbled to recover, then trained his wide eyes on his partner for direction.

 At that moment, Mina burst from the room wielding a golf club and a wild look.
-I tore her attention away from the newcomers and dodged just as the driver crashed into the wall behind where I stood, creating a divot in the drywall.
-Then I, still doubled over, rushed Mina and knocked her into the door, flinging it open.
+I tore my attention away from the newcomers and dodged just as the driver crashed into the wall behind where I stood, creating a divot in the drywall.
+Then, still doubled over, I rushed Mina and knocked her into the door, flinging it open.
 Mina stumbled several steps and scrambled for purchase.

 I kicked the door closed.
 I didn’t know if the men were armed, but I needed to secure my immediate area.
 With my gun trained on Mina with one hand, I fished out my phone with the other and called for backup.

 “Are you going to kill me?”
 Mina shrieked, hanging half on the bed.